History of Skip Bayless in Timeline

 2001: Guest Host on The Jim Rome Show

-In 2001, Skip Bayless became the primary guest host of the syndicated radio program, "The Jim Rome Show".
+In 2001, Skip Bayless became the primary guest host of the syndicated radio program 'The Jim Rome Show'.

-2003: Appearance on Rome is Burning
+2003: Becomes a fixture on Rome is Burning

-In 2003, Skip Bayless became a fixture on "Rome is Burning" when Jim Rome moved to ESPN.
-He was also featured in a weekly Sunday morning SportsCenter debate segment with Stephen A. Smith, "Old School/Nu Skool".
+In 2003, when Jim Rome moved to ESPN, Skip Bayless became a fixture on 'Rome is Burning'.
+He was also featured in a weekly SportsCenter debate segment with Stephen A. Smith, 'Old School/Nu Skool'.

 2004: Hired Full-Time by ESPN

-In 2004, ESPN hired Skip Bayless full-time to team up with Woody Paige in daily debate segments called "1st and 10" on ESPN2's Cold Pizza, and to write columns for ESPN.com.
+In 2004, ESPN hired Skip Bayless full-time to team up with Woody Paige on 'Cold Pizza' for daily debate segments and to write columns for ESPN.com.

-2004: Moves Full-Time to Television
+2004: Moves to Television Full-Time

 In 2004, Skip Bayless moved full-time into television after co-hosting a weekend show on ESPN Radio with Larry Beil.